 The FEI said the “highly aggressive” riding was “in the FEI’s view, clearly to punish and/or cause fear to the allegedly misbehaving animal, which clearly amounts to an abusive training method”.

 The FEI also references a second video shared online, in which Pirulito is being ridden by Leandro’s 20-year-old son.

-The ban will come into force in FEI events next summer
+The ban came into force at FEI events on 1 July

 The ‘promising young rider’ used an extra pair of reins to hit his horse